MDPI-AG/case-study-backend-engineering-php/README.md

 Some best practices to follow:

+- stick to good RESTful practices
 - error handling, i.e., expect wrong input or services that fail
 - return appropriate HTTP status codes (e.g., 201 for created, 404 for not found, 400 for bad request, etc.)
 - use Symfony Serializer to convert entities to JSON
 - avoid any business logic in the controllers; use services or repositories instead - as appropriate

-**Design instructions for the API controllers:**
-Please stick to good RESTful practices, including proper HTTP status codes and response formats.
-Additionally, the controllers should handle errors gracefully and return appropriate HTTP status codes for error conditions.
-Finally, any business logic should be encapsulated in services or repositories, not directly in the controllers.

 #### 5. Data Validation

+Add data validation to your API endpoints using Symfony Validator component.
+The validation should include:

-- Validate required fields (title, author).
+- Validate required fields
-- Validate the ISBN is unique if provided.
+- Validate that are supposed to be unique fields
-- Validate the max lengths on strings.
+- Validate the max lengths on strings
+- Validate authorship (e.g., author is given, and author must have a first and last name).
+- Validate dates

 #### 6. Deliverables